woocommerce/google-listings-and-ads/src/Tracking/README.md

     - 	`utm_term`
     - 	`utm_content`

--   `mc_account_connect_button_click` - Clicking on the button to connect an existing Google Merchant Center account.

 -   `mc_account_connect_different_account_button_click` - Clicking on the "connect to a different Google Merchant Center account" button.

 -   `mc_account_create_button_click` - Clicking on the button to create a new Google Merchant Center account, after agreeing to the terms and conditions.